 Attending an in-person continuing education course is an investment in your career, so you want to get the most out of the experience.
 Your learning doesn’t just happen during the workshop hours.
 It starts with your preparation before you arrive and continues long after you leave, as you begin to incorporate new skills into your daily practice.
 By being intentional with your approach, you can turn a weekend workshop into a lasting career asset.
 Thinking through how you’ll prepare, engage, and apply your new knowledge will help you see a real return on your investment of time and money.

-Prepare for Your Workshop
+How to Prepare Before Your Workshop Begins

 Your success in a workshop starts before you even walk through the door.
 First, be honest about your learning style.
 If you know you learn best with direct, hands-on guidance, an in-person course is a much better fit for learning a new modality than an online class.
 Once you’ve registered, review any materials the instructor sends ahead of time.
 It’s also a great idea to jot down a few questions or goals you have for the training.
 Arrive well-rested and ready to learn.
 This simple prep work puts you in the right mindset to absorb information, practice effectively, and get personalized feedback from your instructor.